-Noblessner is situated by the sea in Tallinn, near the Seaplane Harbour.
-Two businessmen from St. Petersburg – Emanuel Nobel (Alfred Nobel’s nephew) and Arthur Lessner – established the most important submarine factory in Tsarist Russia here in 1912.
-The surnames of the two men were combined when naming the factory Noblessner.
+PROTO’s home, the Noblessner district, is situated on the seaside in Tallinn near the Seaplane Harbour museum.
+It was here in 1912 that two businessmen from St. Petersburg established the most important submarine factory in Tsarist Russia.
+Emanuel Nobel (Nobel Prize founder Alfred Nobel’s nephew) and Arthur Lessner combined their surnames to name the factory ‘Noblessner’.
 Between 1913 and 1917, altogether twelve modern submarines were built here.
-When Estonia gained independence, submarine production at Noblessner came to an end, but shipbuilding and shipyard operations continued until August 2018.
+When Estonia gained independence in 1918, submarine production at Noblessner came to an end, but shipbuilding and shipyard operations continued until August 2018.

-In 2001, Noblessner was acquired by BLRT Grupp, who is involved in the development of this area with its business partners.
-By now, Noblessner with its unique architectural heritage has become a quayside community open to the people and the sea.
+In 2001, Noblessner was acquired by BLRT Grupp, who together with their business partners, is involved in the development of the area.
+Noblessner, with its unique architectural heritage, has become a bustling quayside community open to people and the sea.